up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw320-500-505-on-xgs-pon-with-the-bfw-solutions-was-110.md

 For troubleshooting, please read:

 [Troubleshoot connectivity issues with the BFW Solutions WAS-110]

+!!! note "Do not be alarmed..."
+    If you receive an e-mail and/or text informing you to:

+    > Check your AT&T Fiber equipment since you might be offline currently.

+    The BGW-500/505 sends telemetry data to *better* the customer experience.

 ## BGW320-500/505 software versions { #bgw320-500-505-software-versions data-toc-label="BGW320-500/505 software versions" }